litmuschaos/v1-litmus-docs/docs/node-taint.md

 - This experiment taint the node where application pod is running and verifies if it is scheduled on another available node.
 - In the end of experiment it remove the taints from the specified node so that it can be utilised in future.
+- After experiment ends, you may manually uncordon the specified node so that it can be utilised in future.

 ## Integrations